4439-A1/Arduino_Starter/README.md

 $$T = (V-.5)\cdot100$$

 as the offset voltage is .5 V (to display temperature in the negatives), and each 0.01 V (or 10 mV) corresponds to a 1 degree Celsius increment.

 <img width="362" alt="image" src="https://github.com/4439-A1/Arduino_Starter/assets/84205848/ce2b0136-da1e-4bd6-80b3-06184b718891">

+Once I found the temperature, I used if/else loops in the code to control the output pins wired to LED indicators.
+The green LED indicates the temperature being above the baseline temperature (I set this to 19 degrees as I did this project over winter break and thus the room was cold).
+For every 1.5 degrees Celsius increase above this baseline temperature, one LED was set to turn on.